Croatia Travel Guide

 When to visit Croatia

 Travelling through the inland, you’ll notice a typical continental European climate.
 It spins together hot summers and cold winters.
-Along the coast though is where Croatia gets its biggest fans.
+Along the coast, though, is where Croatia gets its biggest fans.
 Its Mediterranean climate brings warm sunny summers and milder winters to the table.

 Summer at Rab Island, Croatia